Inside unit five of the motel called “Mitzie’s” on the east

 “Stop, Caleb.
 It just happened.
 My mom forgot her purse, you were excited about graduation and

-a blue butterfly flew by.
+a blue butterfly fluttered by.
 Things just happen sometimes.
-I figured out years ago that to honor my little sister’s short
+I figured out years ago that to honor my little sister’s

-life I would need to first forgive myself and then embrace life.
-Besides, I’m sure that humans are more than just a
+short life I would need to first forgive myself and then embrace life.
+Besides, I’m sure that humans are more than just

 Caleb understood.
 He’d always had the nagging suspicion that if he chose to end it all, the joke

 would be on him because he would still be around in some form or other.

 “You told everyone here that your name is Bree Buchanan, not Hamilton.”